cableguy99/docs/docs/wp-and-research/economics-paper.md

 Afterward, the reward achieved by each Masternode  will be divided into three portions.
 The first portion of 40% called “Infrastructure Reward” goes to the Masternode.
 The second portion of 50% called “Staking Reward” goes to the pool of all voters for that Masternode which is shared proportionally based on the token stake.
-The last portion of 10% called “Foundation Reward” goes to a special account controlled by the Board of Governors, to be elected annually from active masternode operators.
+The last portion of 10% called “Board reward” goes to a special account controlled by the Board of Governors, to be elected annually from active masternode operators.

 ## Voting/Staking Consideration